 “But most of those enchantments look like they are the same thing over and over again!”

-All but a few of the enchantments (the Soul Traps, for example) gain new abilities once the user reaches 100 enchanting.
-Many of these abilities are completely unique to each spell, making each enchantment, unique, useful and relevant even after newer ones are learned.
+All of the enchantments (Except Boss enchants) gain new abilities once the user reaches 100 enchanting, AND react differently to Auras.
+The enchantments of different durations all have vastly different bonuses for reaching 100 in enchanting, making them all unique.
+This is doubly so if you use the Aura system.
+Many of these effects are completely unique to each spell, making each enchantment, unique, useful and relevant even after newer ones are learned.

 “But I don't have <insert DLC here>!”